superlinked/VectorHub/docs/use_cases/scaling_rag_for_production.md

 We've mapped an example of how to develop scalably and economically - how to productionize from the very start of development.
 But productionizing includes one last crucial consideration: maintenance.
 And maintaining your application is a continuous task.

 Maintenance involves regular assessment and improvement of your application.
 You may need to routinely update your dataset if your application relies on being current with real-world changes.
-And of course you should monitor application performance to prevent  degradation.
+And, of course, you should monitor application performance to prevent  degradation.
 For smoother operations, we recommend integrating your workflows with CI/CD pipelines.

 ### Limitations and future discussion